I'm a provider

 Please wait while you are redirected.

-The Automatic Implantable Cardioverter Defibrillator (AICD) is a device designed to monitor a patient's heart rate, recognize ventricular fibrillation or ventricular tachycardia, and deliver an electric shock to terminate these arrhythmias in order to reduce the risk of sudden death.
+The automatic implantable cardioverter defibrillator (ICD) is a device designed to monitor a patient's heart rate, recognize ventricular fibrillation (VF) or ventricular tachycardia (VT), and deliver an electric shock to terminate these arrhythmias in order to reduce the risk of sudden death.

-Indications for AICD implantation can be broadly subdivided into 1) secondary prevention; i.e., their use in patients who have experienced a potentially life-threatening episode of ventricular tachyarrhythmia; and 2) primary prevention; i.e., their use in patients who are considered at high risk for sudden cardiac death but who not yet experienced life-threatening ventricular tachycardia (VT) or ventricular fibrillation (VF).
+Indications for ICD implantation can be broadly subdivided into 1) secondary prevention; i.e., their use in patients who have experienced a potentially life-threatening episode of VT (near sudden cardiac death); and 2) primary prevention; i.e., their use in patients who are considered at high risk for sudden cardiac death but who have not yet experienced life-threatening VT or VF.

 The standard ICD involves placement of a generator in the subcutaneous tissue of the chest wall.
 Transvenous leads are attached to the generator and threaded intravenously into the endocardium.
 The leads sense and transmit information on cardiac rhythm to the generator, which analyzes the rhythm information and produces an electrical shock when a malignant arrhythmia is recognized.

 A totally subcutaneous ICD (S-ICD®) has also been developed.
 This device does not employ transvenous leads and thus avoids the need for venous access and complications associated with the venous leads.
 Rather, the S-ICD® uses a subcutaneous electrode that is implanted adjacent to the left sternum.
 The electrodes sense the cardiac rhythm and deliver countershocks through the subcutaneous tissue of the chest wall.